bitcoin-api/bitcoin-api-full-stack/README.md

 #### This public repo version is still under construction 🚧👷‍♂️👷‍♀️🏗

-* the Exchange API configuration instructions and code still need to be updated
+* the Exchange API configuration instructions and code still needs to be updated

 ## API, Exchange, and Casino Features